gsarrco/muoversi-server/README.md

 location, or starting from a specific line.
 You can then use filters to get the right results and see all the stops/times of that specific route.

-Unfortunately the bot is currently only available in Italian, but I'm working on a translation.

 ## Infrastructure

 The bot is written in Python 3 and uses